thepradipthapa/thepradipthapa/README.md

 <a href="#"><img width="100%" height="auto" src="https://i.imgur.com/iXuL1HG.png" height="175px"/></a>

 <h1 align="center">Namaste, I'm Pradip Thapa <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px"></h1>
-<h3 align="center">I am a self taught programmer with a great passion in learning, exploring and development that's why I spend my free time on learning something new & developing projects.</h3>
+<p lign="center">I am a self taught programmer with a great passion in learning, exploring and development new thing.
+I also love to keep updated with latest technologies.<p

+<p lign="center">In the internet I am know by the name CodeWithPradip.
+I speak python and javascript primarily, but can communicate in c , c++, php too.
+I am strongly enthusiastic about Software Engineering and Data Science.<p

+<p lign="center">Currently, I am studying computer engineering in kohalpur, Nepal.
+I am flexible and quick learner.
+I like share my knowledge, experience, & problems with solution I found that's why I'm into YouTube, where I have a channel Code With Pradip.<p

 ## 🙋‍♂️ About Me